ovh/docs/pages/platform/databases/postgresql_03_connect_cli/guide.en-gb.md

 ## Concept

 A PostgreSQL instance can be managed through multiple ways.
-One of the easiest, yet powerful, is to use a Command Line Interface (CLI), also known as a Console or Terminal.
+One of the easiest, yet powerful ways, is to use a Command Line Interface (CLI), also known as a Console or Terminal.

 To interact correctly with the PostgreSQL instance, we need to first install something called a PostgreSQL client, in order to connect and control the PostgreSQL service remotely.
 It's a Client-Server interaction.

 ## Instructions

-### Install PostgreSQL client
+### Installing the PostgreSQL client

 > [!primary]
 >
 > Please note that PostgreSQL-Client is natively integrated in the PostgreSQL software package.
 >

 You first need to install a software to interact with your PostgreSQL instance remotely.
-This official software can be installed on various supports like your own computer, a VPS, a virtual machine... the only rule is to be able to reach the public network (Internet) and have sufficient rights to install it.
+This official software can be installed on various client machines such as your own computer, a VPS or a virtual machine.
+The only rule is to be able to reach the public network (Internet) and have sufficient rights to install it.

 In order to do so and depending on your configuration, you may need to follow official PostgreSQL documentation to install PostgreSQL client (referred to as psql).

-Follow the steps here after selecting Windows, MacOS or Linux operation system : <https://www.postgresql.org/download/>
+Follow the steps here after selecting Windows, MacOS or Linux as operating system: <https://www.postgresql.org/download/>

 As explained, the **postgresql-client** is often included by default.